Michael Dalessio

 Team Building.

-I've had success building and managing strong development teams, and improving existing teams.
+I've had success hiring and managing strong developmentteams, and improving existing teams.

 Framework Building.